verygoodsoftwarenotvirus/blog/content/posts/errors-in-go.md

 }
 ```

 Our main function is 6 lines, compared to Rust’s 4.
-I suppose that adds up over time and with a larger project, but I still just don’t think it’s some massive win for readability.
+I suppose that adds up over time and with a larger project, but I still just don’t think it’s the massive win for readability that some folks proclaim it to be.

 ## Conclusion

-None of this post was meant to denigrate Python, Rust, Javascript, or any other language, or its fans.
+None of this post was meant to denigrate Python, Rust, Javascript, or any other language, or its fans, or indeed anything at all.
 I just think a lot of the criticism around this particular element of the Go programming language is missing the forest for the trees.
-I wish debuggable issues and resilient software upon everyone who reads this.